autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

-# How to integrate Autoware with your own vehicle
+# How to integrate Autoware with your vehicle

 ## 1. Prepare your real vehicle hardware